Young Stockton Girl's Emotional Support Puppy Hunted By Hawk

 STOCKTON (CBS13) — Hunted from the sky, a puppy was plucked from its own backyard — the target of a hungry hawk.

-The Yorkie was an emotional support animal for a 9-year-old Stockton girl.READ MORE: Several Months After Tahoe Couple Was Targeted By Killer, Family Offers Reward For Information
+The Yorkie was an emotional support animal for a 9-year-old Stockton girl.READ MORE: Strong, Potentially Damaging Winds Developing In California

 A touching TikTok post is now a treasured memory for 9-year-old Madison Bubeck.